 How to Make Invoices for Your Small Business

 Preparing invoices might be one of the most important tasks you perform as a small business owner.
-After all, invoices are the first step in generating the income your business needs to run smoothly – not to mention help you pay personal bills like mortgages and health insurance.
+After all, business invoices are the first step in generating the income your business needs to run smoothly – not to mention help you pay personal bills like mortgages and health insurance.
 When small business invoices are done correctly and professionally, sent promptly and followed up on regularly, your cash flow will be healthier.

-What you don’t want is to have a slew of invoices that are not getting paid: The average small business is waiting for about $5,000 in overdue payments every month.
+What you don’t want is to have a slew of business invoices that are not getting paid: The average small business is waiting for about $5,000 in overdue payments every month.

 Implementing good invoice habits and a billing process helps ensure you’re not sitting on a bunch of unpaid invoices and minimizes the need to maintain records of late payments for you to follow up on.

 Good billing and invoicing software makes it easier to send invoices, receive payments and see helpful reporting so you are aware of overdue invoices and know who owes you, how much they owe and when they should have paid you.
 Having detailed customer invoices also helps you avoid disputes with clients about what they’re paying for and when.
 As tax time rolls around, invoices and payment records will help you quickly round up income data for your accountant.

 Invoices are one of the ways you can impress customers with your professionalism and timeliness.
 Every point of client interaction is a reflection of how you do business, so make the most of this opportunity.

 - Do avoid surprises

 Always make sure the customer is expecting an invoice and that the document clearly spells out charges and what they are for.
 Invoices should map back to your price list or original estimate, which conveys predictability to your customers.
 If the invoice total exceeds the estimates or the agreed amount, or there are new charges, explain the difference to customers before you send the invoice.